-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders (the "Annual Meeting") of Security National Financial Corporation (the "Company"), a Utah corporation, will be held on Friday, June 23, 2023, at 433 Ascension Way, 1st Floor, Salt Lake City, Utah 84123, beginning at 10:00 a.m., Mountain Daylight Time, to consider and act upon the following:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders (the "Annual Meeting") of Security National Financial Corporation (the "Company"), a Utah corporation, will be held on Friday, June 21, 2024, at 433 Ascension Way, 1st Floor, Salt Lake City, Utah 84123, beginning at 10:00 a.m., Mountain Daylight Time, to consider and act upon the following:

-- 1. To elect a Board of Directors consisting of ten directors (four directors to be elected exclusively by the Class A common stockholders voting separately as a class, and the remaining six directors to be elected by the Class A and Class C common stockholders voting together) to serve until the next Annual Meeting of Stockholders and until their successors are elected and qualified; - 2.
-The approval, on an advisory basis, the compensation of the Company's named executive officers; - 3.
-An advisory vote on the frequency of votes on executive compensation; - 4.
-To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accountants for the fiscal year ending December 31, 2023; and - 5.
+- 1. To elect a Board of Directors consisting of ten directors (four directors to be elected exclusively by the Class A common stockholders voting separately as a class, and the remaining six directors to be elected by the Class A and Class C common stockholders voting together) to serve until the next Annual Meeting of Stockholders and until their successors are elected and qualified; - 3.
+To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accountants for the fiscal year ending December 31, 2024; and - 4.
 To transact such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.